Quasi-stationary distributions in reducible state spaces: Reducible state spaces with several communication classes

+and define by $\theta_{0,i}$ its exponential convergence parameter.
 The process $Y^{(i)}$ is called the process $X$ restricted to $E_i$.
 More generally, for all $M\subset D$, we call process $X$ restricted to $M$ the process $X$ killed after its first exit time from $M$.

-We set $W=\sum_{i=1}^k W_i$ and assume that there exists a constant $C>0$ such that
+{ We introduce a set of assumptions ensuring that the classes $E_1,\ldots,E_k$ all have the same exponential convergence parameter and that class $E_\emptyset$ has a smaller exponential convergence parameter but satisfy less stringent assumptions.